 Lemon juice might not be the perfect substitute when you want to replace ponzu sauce for dipping.
 However, if you plan to use ponzu sauce for marination or basting, lemon juice can work as a great substitute.

 The high amount of acid content in lemon juice will help tenderize your meat the same way as ponzu sauce.
 You can use lemon juice as a substitute for ponzu sauce in a 1:1 ratio.
+Here is the recipe for lemon curd for you.

 3. Orange Juice